mui/material-ui/docs/src/pages/discover-more/showcase.md

   https://localmonero.co/?rc=ogps

 ### 2. ONEHOPE Wine
-  An wine e-commerce site built on React, Relay Modern, GraphQL, CassandraDB, NodeJS, and material-ui.
+  A wine e-commerce site built on React, Relay Modern, GraphQL, CassandraDB, NodeJS, and material-ui.

   All of our Napa Valley quality varietals support a cause and funds a non-profit.